-In order to construct your Keyword searches you will be using Boolean operators.
-Boolean Operators are the words AND, OR, and AND NOT.
+In order to construct your Keyword searches, you will be using Boolean Operators - which are the words AND, OR, and NOT.

-AND The operator AND limits your result set.
-If you search for maps AND ohio you will retrieve a set of records, each of which must contain the word maps and the word ohio
+- The operator AND limits your result set.
+If you search for Maps AND Ohio, you will retrieve a set of records - each of which must contain the word Maps and the word Ohio.

-OR The operator OR broadens your search and gives you a larger result set.
-If you search for ((maps OR surveys) and ohio) you will retrieve a set of records each one of which will have the word ohio occurring somewhere in it and each one of which will have either the word maps or the word surveys occurring somewhere in it.
+- The operator OR broadens your search and gives you a larger result set.
+If you search for ((Maps OR Surveys) and Ohio), you will retrieve a set of records - each of which will have the word Ohio occurring somewhere in it and each of which will have either the word Maps or the word Surveys occurring somewhere in it.

-AND NOT The operator AND NOT limits your result so that you get fewer results.
+- The operator NOT limits your result so that you get fewer results.
 It excludes records containing a certain term or phrase from your result set so that you will get fewer irrelevant results.
-For instance, if you search for atlas and texas you may find records that describe geographic atlases but you may also find lots of records that describe the atlas missile.
-To get rid of these irrelevant records exclude them from the search, ((atlas AND NOT missile) and texas).
+For instance, if you search for Atlas and Texas, you may find records that describe geographic atlases - but you may also find lots of records that describe the atlas missile.
+To get rid of these irrelevant records, exclude them from the search - ((Atlas NOT Missile) and Texas).

 Searching for different forms of the same word will also be necessary.
-This is done with a TRUNCATION symbol.
-For CONSORT this symbol is *.
-To find a guidebook, you need to find records that include either the phrase (guidebooks) or the phrase (guidebook).
-The truncation symbol lets you say (guidebook*) and ohio.
-Records with both forms of the word will be retrieved.
+This is done with a symbol.
+For CONSORT, this symbol is *.
+To find a guidebook, you need to find records that include either the phrase (Guidebooks) or the phrase (Guidebook).
+The truncation symbol allows you to say (Guidebook*) and Ohio, and records with both forms of the word will be retrieved.